 It will depend on which type of headphones you have, as they are all built differently.
 Some headphones are more fragile than others.

 Now let’s review and understand what happens to headphones when you submerge them in water.

 What Happens When You Submerge Objects In Water?

 Before you understand how water acts on headphones when you submerge them, we will explain the basics of water pressure.

 When you place any object under the water, this will exert a force over it.
 These forces will try to push water into the gadget.

-As many headphones have holes to allow sound to travel while protecting the internal parts, it is expected that water will get into the internal components if they are submerged.
+As many headphones have holes to allow sound to travel while protecting the internal parts, water is expected to get into the internal components if submerged.

 However, it is not the case for all headphones.
 Some manufacturers choose to design headphones that follow specific IPX protection.